Joris History, Family Crest & Coats of Arms

 The surname Joris was first found in Normandy (French: Normandie), the former Duchy of Normandy.

-Important Dates for the Joris family
+Early History of the Joris family

 This web page shows only a small excerpt of our Joris research.
 Another 20 words (1 lines of text) covering the year 1571 is included under the topic Early Joris History in all our PDF Extended History products and printed products wherever possible.